aardperera/Git-and-GitHub-for-Beginners/index.md

 # Git & GitHub for Beginners

 <p align="justify">This is just an introduction about Git and GitHub for those who might be interested in.
-Whether you are an absolute beginner or experienced, you will be guided through images and clear instructions.</p>
+Whether you are an absolute beginner or an experienced user, you will be guided through images and clear instructions.</p>

 ## Content
 1. What is Git?